ucu-computer-science/islander/README.md

 # attach to process and redirect stdout and stderr in special tty (change tty for your needs)
 sudo gdb -p 70235 -x process_attach
 ```

+Actually, idea how to create attach is correct and defined above.
+However, we have no enough time to finish it.
+The base structure of the solution defined in `./attach` directory.

+**Idea of the solution** is the next:
+* implement detached mode (already done).

+* create logger server to save stdout and stderr of the container to external file outside of the container.
+Note that we need to create a logger server to save output into an external file, since we use mount namespace for our container and it can not see anything outside of ubuntu-rootfs, which we mounted as a defaul fs.
+If you want to get any file on your host fs, you can not do it from the container.
+Hence, we created a logger instance, which get stdout and stderr of the container via pipe and save in target files.
+This step is already implemented.

+* use gdb to attach to container via its PID and redirect its stdout and stderr into your tty with dup2 syscall or just redirect back into 1 and 2 file descriptors, since in detached container stdout and stderr write to descriptors of logger pipe.
+For more detailes explore [the next page](https://www.baeldung.com/linux/redirect-output-of-running-process)
+    * for this step you also need to know numbers of file descriptors, in which stdout and stderr of containers were redirected, to redirect these numbers to 1 and 2, or just into fd of target tty.
+For this you can use communication between logger server and target container.

+* with above logic you can attach and see stdout and stderr of a previously detached container.
+To return again to detached container you need to use the same idea with gdb, but partly reverted.
+However, to implement attach also for stdin, including dynamic stdin, as in bash, you need to develop the same logic, which we created for client-server communication for dynamic commands like bash or gcc.
+Deep dive into our code of `./islander-client` and `./islander-server` and also watch our final presentation to understand the main architecture of workflow with dynamic commands.

 ## Manage data